There are several theological reasons why we retain the black

-wanted to offer at least one of the reasons that is germane to our discussion.
+offer at least one that is germane to our discussion.
+God uses our sin nature

-God uses our sin nature or black dog to test our obedience to Him much like He
+or black dog to test our obedience to Him much as He did when He left some of

-did when He left some of the Canaanites in the Promised Land (cf. Jdg 2:22;
+the Canaanites in the Promised Land (cf. Jdg 2:22; 3:4).

 to slide back to God.”
-It is quaint, but I am of the opinion that it is
+It is quaint, but it is easier to slide than to

-easier to slide than taking steps.
-Water takes the path of least resistance,
+take steps.
+Water takes the path of least resistance, right?
+Staying rather

-right?
-Staying rather than straying demands effort.
+than straying demands effort.

 I wanted to mention an insidious danger with our black dog or

-which dog we are feeding; in this case, the wrong one.
+all about which dog we are feeding; in this case, the wrong one.

-mind.
-We may not be guilty of a physical act, but we can be guilty of a mental
+physical act, but we can be guilty of thinking sinfully but not physically.
+He

-different than literally sinning in knowledge.
+sinning in knowledge.
 He uses the example of adultery,

 (Mat 5:27) You have heard that it was said to those of old,